Lockleys Pylon Walking Track (And Du Faur Head)

 The Lockleys Pylon Track is approximately 7 km (return) and is moderately challenging.
 Anyone with a reasonable fitness level should easily be able to complete this fantastic hike.

-The path overall is relatively easy to follow, and there is a bit of a steep climb at the end to get to the summit of Lockley Pylon.
-The extra stretch to Du Faur Head also requires a bit of climbing.
+The path is relatively easy to follow overall, but there is a steep climb at the end to reach the summit of Lockley Pylon.
+The extra stretch to Du Faur Head also requires some climbing.

 Below is a map of the walk: